 If they then wake up and you still have not got to your destination then this is a good time for another comfort stop.
 Once everyone is refreshed, get back in the car ready for the last leg of the journey (hopefully).
 One old time family favorite is a good old board game.
 I’m sure you know the types.
 Well, guess what, some are now available as ‘travel’ board games.
 They are magnetic and this makes it easy to play the games without the pieces moving or getting lost.
 This is a great invention.
 So be it chess or checkers or various others, these can be played whilst on a journey.
 It’s one of our favourites especially when we take long haul flights.

 You will want to capture some of the beautiful scenery or anything else that you pass on the way.
 Get your camera out and get the kids interested by letting them have a go at shooting some of the scenery.
 There are kids cameras available now too, which are lightweight, easy to carry around and require very little manipulation.

-Having a picnic on the trip or at the very end of the trip is one way to make long lasting happy memories for all the family.
+Having a picnic on the trip or at the very end of the trip is one way to make long-lasting happy memories for all the family.
 Pack food and drinks that are healthy as well as those that are occasional treats.
-Be sure to store food well in suitable containers and at suitable temperatures, afterall we wouldnt want anyone to get ill on the trip or afterwards.
-So remember keep hot foods hot, cold foods chilled and try to avoid any pitfalls of travelling with food.
-I would reconnend this picnic basket and this divided container.
+Be sure to store food well in suitable containers and at suitable temperatures, after all we wouldn’t want anyone to get ill on the trip or afterward.
+So remember to keep hot foods hot, cold foods chilled and try to avoid any pitfalls of traveling with food.
+I would recommend this picnic basket and this divided container.